 Understanding Currency Formatting

 Google Sheets uses a built-in system to format numbers as currencies.
 By default, it will display numbers based on the currency settings of your Google account.
 However, you can manually override this to display numbers in a specific currency.
-(See Also: How To Press Enter In A Google Sheet Cell)
+(See Also: How To Add A List Of Dates In Google Sheets)

 Changing Currency Using the Number Format Menu